stoeps13/connections-doc/source/admin/secure/t_install_kerb_setup_spnego.md

 Complete the steps in the [Creating a service principal name and keytab file](t_install_kerb_create_service_account.md) topic.

+!!! note
-**Note:** If you are using on-ramp plug-ins or mobile services, your data traffic is not authenticated by Kerberos tickets or SPNEGO tokens.
+    If you are using on-ramp plug-ins or mobile services, your data traffic is not authenticated by Kerberos tickets or SPNEGO tokens.
 It is instead authenticated through Java EE form-based authentication.

 To configure Connections to use SPNEGO, complete the following tasks: